Used inside a fake

 parameters in the real method.

-The mock method must also have the same return type as the matching real method.
+The fake method must also have the same return type as the matching real method.

 Method modifiers (